roy-t/MiniRTS/MiniRTS/Worklist.md

 ## Known Issues

 - Sometimes transparency effects from the sunlight disappear when zooming in.
 Possibly due to the camera for that cascade not seeing the object anymore, even though backface culling and z-culling are disabled.
 This can usually be prevented by tweaking the cascade distances.
-- Particles are rendered last in the shadow map state, might 'shadow' on a stained glass window that is in front of it.
-- Shadowey particles appear on the roof (-z culling?)
-- Particles are really expensive, as they are drawn for every shadow casting light, and every cascade.
-Let's first try to add spatial partitioning to reduce the draws, then make the draw calls more efficient
 - SSAO: tiling effect for flat surfaces that have no normal map

 ## Known Issues in dependencies
 - The IMGUI.net NuGet package does not automatically copy cimgui.dll to the output directory on build.
 See https://github.com/mellinoe/ImGui.NET/issues/83 because of this I've added it the the UI project (as a link).
 But this might break when updating the library!
 Or when redistributing the engine